vrm-c/vrm.dev/README.md

   * furo

 ### setup
-We recommended using a virtual environment of Python (e.g. venv, anaconda).
+We recommend using a virtual environment of Python (e.g. venv, anaconda).

 ```shell
 $ python